Olvisgil/EduNode/README.md

 ## Technical details

-# The front-end of the platform was built using ReactJS, Material UI and React-boostrap.
+The front-end of the platform was built using ReactJS, Material UI and React-boostrap.<br />
-# Community map implementation with MapboxGL.
+Community map implementation with MapboxGL.<br />
-# User registration system built using Redux, Nodemailer and NodeJS.
+User registration system built using Redux, Nodemailer and NodeJS.<br />
-# Front end deployed on Netlify and Backend deployed on Heroku.
+Front end deployed on Netlify and Backend deployed on Heroku.<br />
-# We use MongoDB for database management.
+We use MongoDB for database management.<br />

 ## Available Scripts